pramodboda/news-homepage-fm/README.md

 Checklist:
 - Design and Semantic HTML5 markup
 - Best files and folders structure
-- Try to develop with accurate desktop and mobile design as challenge has given.
+- Try to develop with accurate desktop and mobile design as what ever challenge has been given.
 - Check links and active styles added.
 - Check functionality completely.
 - Check all final check. then only move to git and deploy where ever you want.